MaydayXVI/gpio-rpi-music-box/gpio-music-box-master/README.md

 # GPIO Music Box

-Wire up a series of buttons that play particular sounds when pressed
+Wired up a series of buttons that play particular sounds when pressed

 ## Requirements